 Step 1: Sign up

 Visit any of the betting sites we recommend and check out the odds and lines on NFL games to see which you prefer.
-Once you have decided on a sportsbook, enter in all the required information to verify who you are on the sign-up page.
+Once you have decided on a sportsbook, just look for the 'join now' or 'sign up' button to enter in all the required information to verify who you are on the sign-up page.

-Determine how much you’d like to deposit and the method you’d like to use whether it be via card, wire transfer, or cryptocurrency, which is the most popular method to bet online by far.
+Determine how much you’d like to deposit and the method you’d like to use whether it be via credit/debit card, money transfer, or cryptocurrency, which is the most popular method to bet online by far.

-Once you see a betting line you like for an NFL games, team, or player, then choose the type of bet you’d like to make and look at the odds to see how much you need to wager (ex. -110 means 110 units needed to win 100 units, +110 means 100 units needed to win 110 units).
+Once you see a betting line you like, then choose the type of bet you’d like to make and look at the odds to see how much you need to wager for your desired outcome (ex. -110 means 110 units needed to win 100 units, +110 means 100 units needed to win 110 units).

-When you win, you have two options: You can keep playing to increase your bankroll or request a withdrawal.
-To withdraw funds, go to your account and select the withdraw option.
-Allow the sportsbooks some time to process the transaction (typically 1-3 days depending on the site) to receive your winnings.
+When you win, you have two options: You can keep betting to increase your bankroll or request a withdrawal.
+To withdraw funds, go to your account and select the withdraw option relevant to you.
+Allow the sportsbooks some time to process the transaction (typically 1-3 days for non-cryptocurrency transactions depending on the site) to receive your winnings.

 Understanding NFL Betting Lines And Odds

-If you’re an experienced with betting on the NFL, then you’re probably familiar with all the different types of bets you can make, but if you’re a beginner, it’s important to know what you’re betting on before placing real money on NFL betting lines.
+If you’re an experienced with betting, then you’re probably familiar with all the different types of NFL bets you can make, but if you’re a beginner, it’s important to know what you’re betting on before placing real money on betting lines.

-Here are three examples of the most common NFL betting lines you’ll see at an online sportsbook, and the ones we recommend wagering on to consistently increase your bankroll.
+Here are three examples of the most common football betting lines you’ll see at an online sportsbook, and the ones we recommend wagering on to consistently increase your bankroll.

 Teams Spread (Odds)